isabella232/integrations-learn.en/help/integrations/overview.md

    <td>
       <div><strong><a href="./solution-categories/overview.md">By business solution</a></strong></div>
       <p>
-        You know the business solution you are looking for, but are unsure which Adobe products to use.
+        You know the business solution that you are looking for but are unsure which Adobe products to use.
       </p>
    </td>
 </tr>